Rolando-Barbella/ES6-Fundamentals/README.md

 }
 ```
 ##Working with modules
-With ES6 you can import modules from other pages, this quite handy and powerful, less reputation will be done with this, it gives the language a similar look and feel to Python and Ruby.
+With ES6 you can import and export modules from other files, this is quite handy and powerful, less repetition will be done thanks to this new feature, it gives a similar look and feel to languages like Python and Ruby.

 addition.js
 ```javascript